n8henrie/fauxmo/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

+1. Pull requests of any substance should reference an issue used for discussion regarding the change being considered.
 1. The style should pass `tox -e lint`, including docstrings, type hints, and `black --line-length=79 --target-version=py37` for overall formatting.
 1. The pull request should include tests if I am using tests in the repo.